pilif/sacy/README.markdown

 - `SACY_TRANSFORMER_SASS` specifies the path to the sass compiler.
 This requires a working ruby installation (1.8.7 or later) and you would install it using `gem install sass`, giving you an executable at `/usr/bin/sass`

+- `SACY_TRANSFORMER_ECO` specifies the path to the eco compiler.
+You can install it using `npm install -g eco`, which will likely put the eco executable in `/usr/local/bin/eco`.

 If you are not sure what you are doing, always install these utilities to their global locations.
 If you install them as a user account, chances are